Students in class watching presentation.Meet Baron

 When I figured out there were going to be group projects, I realized that I was going to be contributing ideas with people across the world.
 Usually, you’re confined to people in your school or in your community.
 But when you’re contributing ideas with like-minded people thousands of kilometers away it’s a different feeling.”

 At EEI, Aayush realized that engineers are pivotal in the development and maintenance of an advancing technological society.
 He believes that engineers are the backbone of the future.
-In his free time, Aayush takes walks with his friends, plays video games, and makes for his YouTube channel.
+In his free time, Aayush takes walks with his friends, plays video games, and makes content for his YouTube channel.

 A Sustainable Energy Engineering Alum